alefwmm/RESTree/README.md

     tData = [];
     keys = Object.keys(data);

     //Ugly right?
-I preffer this over ‘Array.forEach()’, but you may use what you want :P for (
+I preffer this over ‘Array.forEach()’, but you may use what you want for (
         var i = 0,
             length = keys.length,